Clark Fork River

 The history of the Clark Fork River is also the geologic history of Missoula.
 It is a history as dynamic as the river is beautiful.
 It all started in the icy depths of Glacial Lake Missoula.
 12,000 years ago, the Clark Fork River and most of the areas mountain valleys sank beneath an ancient lake called Glacial Lake Missoula.

 The flood outran the land, scouring Montana, Idaho, Washington and Oregon all the way to the Columbia River until finally recollecting itself in the Pacific Ocean.
 It left behind the story of water, rock and power.
 Across the Inland Northwest to the shores of Oregon, Glacial Lake Missoula’s signature can be found.

 Glacial Lake Missoula Today

 That ancient signature can not only be seen but also felt on the Clark Fork River and Spokane River with Pangaea River Rafting.
-The Clarks Fork of the Columbia is Montana’s largest river by volume, greater than the mighty Missouri at the state border.
+The Clark Fork of the Columbia is Montana’s largest river by volume, even greater than the mighty Missouri at the state border.